Where Is The Weight In Your Trailer?

 We know if the mass on the trailer is too far forward, the tongue weight will be too high.
 High tongue weight puts more weight on the hitch, and extra stress in the trailer tongue. – Both of these conditions are OK if both the tow vehicle and the trailer frame can handle it.

 On the other hand, if weight in the trailer is too far back, the trailer will be very unstable.
 Things like sway and fish-tailing are frequent descriptors of this kind of instability.
-Here’s a video of a trailer having some of this instability.
+Here is a video of a trailer having some of this instability.
 Both trailer weight and where it is on the trailer definitely come into play with this kind of instability, for sure.

 With most calculations for Axle Position and Tongue Weight, the distribution of weight does not come into play.
 We look at the total weight and the total center of gravity (a little in front of the axles).
 For example, follow the calculations in both of these articles: “Trailer Build: Where Does The Axle Go” and “Calculating Axle Position“.
 These show 2 methods for setting the axle position based on where you start – from scratch, or from an existing trailer.
-Yet, these are Static calculations, so they don’t consider dispersion of the load.
+Yet, these are Static calculations, so they do not consider dispersion of the load.

 The static calculations are certainly good, but today, in this article, we will go one step farther in understanding where and how placement of the weight in the trailer matters.